Skip to main content

 Manage cluster

-A cluster is an object composed of multiple nodes, and users can perform management tasks such as viewing, monitoring, and deleting clusters.
-Here's how to manage a cluster:
+A cluster is an object composed of multiple nodes that users can manage through tasks such as viewing, monitoring, and deleting.

 caution

-We recommend regularly monitoring and managing memory usage to ensure that system available memory usage does not exceed 50%.
+We recommend regular monitoring and management to ensure system available memory usage does not exceed 50%.

 View cluster list

-You can view the list of clusters created within your project.
+You can view a list of clusters created within your project.

 1. Go to the KakaoCloud Console > Data Store > MemStore menu.

-2. In the Cluster menu, check the list of currently created clusters.
+2. In the Cluster tab, check the list of currently created clusters.

 ItemDescription

-NameThe name assigned by the user when creating the cluster
+NameThe name assigned to the cluster at creation

 StatusThe current status of the cluster

-- For detailed status values, refer to Cluster lifecycle and status values
+- For detailed status values, see Cluster lifecycle and status

-Engine versionThe version of the Redis OSS engine running on the node
+Engine versionThe Redis OSS engine version running on the nodes

-Node typeThe node type selected by the user when creating the cluster
+Node typeThe node type selected during cluster creation

-- Hover over the node type to view vCPU and memory information
+- Hover over the node type to see vCPU and memory details

 Cluster modeWhether cluster mode is enabled

-High availabilityWhether automatic failover is enabled in case of node failure
+High availabilityWhether automatic failover is enabled for node failures

-- If cluster mode is disabled, this is shown as a hyphen (-)
+- If cluster mode is disabled, this shows as a hyphen (-)

 View cluster information

-You can check the details of a cluster created within your project.
+You can check information about clusters created within your project.

 1. Go to the KakaoCloud Console > Data Store > MemStore menu.

-2. In the Cluster menu, select a cluster to view its details.
+2. In the Cluster tab, select a cluster to view its details.

 Details tab

-Top infoOperation statusCurrent operation status of the cluster
+Top infoOperation statusCurrent operational status of the cluster

 Cluster modeWhether cluster mode is enabled

-High availabilityWhether automatic failover is enabled in case of node failure
+High availabilityWhether automatic failover is enabled for node failures

 Cluster modeWhether cluster mode is enabled